 Study in Spain

 Anyone who wants to study in Spain should have a minimum English language requirement and this applies to any other country if you want to study in Europe.
-Some universities do test your English language requirement as per European standards, which is 550 - 587 points (paper-based TOEFL test), or 213 - 240 points (computer-based TOEFL test), or 79 - 95 points (Internet-based TOEFL test), or 6.5 - 7.0 score in the IELTS test.
-Or you can also have command of English corresponding to the B1/B2 level (intermediate) according to the European language passport.
+Some universities do test your English language requirement as per European standards and ask for Standardized Test Score in English.

 Interesting facts about education in Spain

-- Spain is also the home to some of the oldest and heritage universities in the world tat include Universitat de Barcelona, which is the highest rated in the 2014–15 QS World University Rankings at 166th.
-Universitat Autonoma de Barcelona follows at 173rd, with the Universidad Autonoma de Madrid at 178th.
+- Spain is also the home to some of the oldest and heritage universities in the world that include Universitat de Barcelona, Universitat Autonoma de Barcelona and Universidad Autonoma de Madrid.

-- All together, there are about 76 universities, out of which 2/3rd of these state-funded while the remainder are private institutions.
+- All together, there are about 76 universities, out of which 2/3rd of these state-funded and others are private.

 Entry and visa regulations for EU Students